A 'Voice For The Voiceless': Sainthood For El Salvador's Archbishop Óscar Romero

 In the late 1970s, civil war loomed.
 Decades of government oppression sparked massive protests.
 Peasant workers united in the countryside, demanding basic rights.
 Popular opposition groups and teachers' unions called for wealth distribution, while leftist guerrillas took up arms against the military and government elites.

-In rural Catholic churches, some priests and nuns supported the peaceful cause on behalf the poor.
+In rural Catholic churches, some priests and nuns supported the peaceful cause on behalf of the poor.
 But they were up against El Salvador's corrupt oligarchy.
 The country's so-called "Fourteen Families," who controlled most of the land and wealth, accused the priests and peasants of a communist uprising.

 The Salvadoran National Guard roamed streets, searching for subversives.
 Priests were expelled from the country, beaten and imprisoned.
 Security forces burned villages and committed rape.
 The National Guard arrested family members, who never returned home again.